ciph-io/ciph-core/README.md

 Text content on the c:ph platform is formatted using markdown.

-Links to other c:ph content and embedded audio and video are allowed.
+Links to other c:ph content and embedded images, audio and video are allowed.

 HTML, CSS, JavaScript, and links to regular web content are not allowed.